KDesp73/pulse/README.md

 # pulse

-Pulse provides real-time data streaming and statistical insights through API endpoints and Server-Sent Events (SSE).
-Users can create their own custom frontend to visualize and interact with live data.
-The backend, built in Go, handles data storage, updates, and statistics.
-With flexible data feeds and API support, the system can be easily adapted for a wide range of use cases, offering real-time monitoring and analytics for any application.
+Pulse is an MQTT-based system designed to collect real-time data and provide live feeds and statistics through API endpoints.
+It can be easily integrated into custom frontends, offering users a flexible way to display and analyze incoming MQTT messages for various applications.

 ![image](https://github.com/user-attachments/assets/3cb9db60-5b7e-48cb-be33-18c8c80faec4)